Skip to Content

 As you can see, there are many unsafe compounds that end up in our cookware due to poor regulation and testing.

-So, what are the safest options?
+So, what are the safest options for cookware?

-Despite there being many unsafe cookware options available, there are a decent number of safe types of non-toxic cookware to choose from.
 The EWG (Environmental Working Group) suggests using cast iron, stainless steel, and oven-safe glass as the safer options, however, there are many great options available now that are free from toxic chemicals and compounds.
 These include:

 1. Stainless steel: Can last a very long time and stand up to a range of uses while being a great non-toxic option.